AyodejiIbimilua/jamisi-bot/data/nlu.md

 - not really
 - No
 - Nope
+- that didnt help me
+- Not now

 ## intent:bot_challenge
 - are you a bot?
 - are you a human?
 - am I talking to a bot?
 - am I talking to a human?
+- Who are you?

 ## intent:okay
 - okay